Sunshinesheep/OpenBehavior-doc/docs/source/generate_scenarios_by_openbehavior.md

 auto_orchestrates_behavior(user_adaptive_npc_bm, adaptive_targets)

 ```
-##### 🌟 Why Use Adaptive Behavior Binding?
+##### Why Use Adaptive Behavior Binding?

-The `adapt_npc_bm` library streamlines the complexity of scenario creation by abstracting individual NPC configurations into high-level **Scenario Modes**.
-Instead of manually defining parameters for every vehicle, you can use the `auto_orchestrates_behavior` primitive to batch-bind sophisticated, context-aware behaviors to a group of agents.
-This approach reduces boilerplate code, allowing you to transform the entire environment's traffic dynamics by changing a single parameter.
+The `adapt_npc_bm` library simplifies scenario creation by abstracting individual NPC configurations into high-level **Scenario Modes**.
+Instead of manually specifying parameters for each vehicle, the `auto_orchestrates_behavior` primitive enables batch assignment of coordinated, context-aware behaviors to multiple agents.
+This reduces repetitive configuration and allows the overall traffic dynamics of the environment to be controlled via a single parameter.

-Users can switch between different behavior models and parameter sets by simply changing the `scenario_mode`.
-This avoids manual configuration for each individual NPC:
+Users can switch between different behavior models and parameter sets simply by changing the `scenario_mode`, avoiding the need to manually configure each individual NPC.
 ```
 struct adapt_npc_bm:
     def adapt(scenario_mode: string) is